You'll find affiliate links in the blog and you can read the Affiliate Disclosure here

 These are the best plugins you can use to achieve this.

 Passwords are like underwear: you don’t let people see it, you should change it very often, and you shouldn’t share it with strangers.

-These exists a two factor Google Authenticator plugin for WordPress but it's harder to setup than Clef.
-It's advantage is that Google has a much wider user base than Clef and it's possible many of your WordPress users are already using this two factor authorization service, which makes it easier for them to use it on your WordPress website too.
+It's easy to setup using Google Authenticator plugin for WordPress and has the advantage that Google has a large user base and it's possible many of your WordPress users are already using this two factor authorization service, which makes it easier for them to use it on your WordPress website too.

 What you’ll like: High security level.
 Not easy to break.

 What you won’t: Difficult to configure.
 Might initially confuse users.